ernst-fastl/dockerized-dev-tools/ubuntu-base/Readme.md

 The image includes custom scripts located in the `/opt/devbox` directory.
 These are copied from the local `scripts/` directory during the build process.

-- **`apt-clean-install.sh`**: This script updates, upgrades, installs APT packages, and cleans up unused files.
+- **`apt_clean_install.sh`**: This script updates, upgrades, installs APT packages, and cleans up unused files.
 It is intended to be used with a RUN command in a Dockerfile to create a clean layer.
 - **`brew-clean-install.sh`**: This script updates, upgrades, installs Homebrew packages, and cleans up unused files.
 It is intended to be used with a RUN command in a Dockerfile to create a clean layer.

 Feel free to modify or add additional scripts as needed for your development workflow.